Hojo Cuff

 CAUTION

 The hojo cuff is fast and convenient but is intrinsically unstable and prone to capsizing and tightening.
-Keeping the running end under tension will reduce but not eliminate the instability.
+Keeping the working end under tension will reduce but not eliminate the instability.

 0